-No matter what enemies loomed in his ever-darkening world – Saul did not trust God.
-Three times his wrong attitude towards God was clearly demonstrated in 1 Sam.
-13-15 Each time Saul did what was right in Saul’s eyes – ignoring God’s instructions.
+No matter what enemies loomed in his ever-darkening world, Saul did not trust God.
+Three times his wrong attitude towards God was clearly demonstrated in 1 Samuel 13-15 Each time Saul did what was right in Saul’s eyes – ignoring God’s instructions.

 Or when David was confronted by Abigail regarding his bloody, murderous plans.
 David accepted her discerning wisdom and turned from His dishonouring plan.
-David repented, but Saul was only bothered about his own skin - not God’s reputation – unlike Saul – David was a man after God’s own heart.
+David repented, while Saul was only bothered about his own skin - not God’s reputation/ Unlike Saul, David was a man after God’s own heart.
 Acts 13:22

 Both were called and chosen by God to be king.
 Both were appointed and anointed of God to be the ruler of His people.
 Both had the spirit of God on their lives and both did some mighty acts of valour.